Why Modern Monetary Theory is Wrong About Government Debt

 And what governments cannot guarantee is that the money they print will have value.
 This is determined by market participants.
 In the real economy people in general and creditors (and Germans) in particular are very afraid of inflation and increases in the money supply.
 History is littered with currency collapses, where citizens have lost confidence in the currency (although in truth most hyperinflations have occurred after some great shock to the real economy like a war or famine, and not solely as a result of excessive money printing).

-And there has always been a significant danger of deleterious currency, trade and political retaliations by creditors and creditor nations, as a result of the perception of “money printing”.
+And there has always been a significant danger of currency, trade and political retaliations by creditors and creditor nations, as a result of the perception of “money printing”.
 Many, many wars have been fought over national debts, and over currencies and their devaluation.
-One only has to look at China’s frustrated rhetoric regarding America’s various monetary expansions, the fact that many Eurasian creditor nations are moving away from the dollar as a reserve currency, as well as the growth of American-Chinese trade measures and retaliations, to see how loose policy (of a far lesser order than the sort of thing advocated in modern monetary theory) can exacerbate frictions in the global currency system.
+One only has to look at China’s frustrated rhetoric regarding America’s various monetary expansions, the fact that many Eurasian creditor nations are moving away from the dollar as a reserve currency, as well as the growth of American-Chinese trade measures and retaliations, to see how policy of a far lesser order than the sort of thing advocated in modern monetary theory can exacerbate frictions in the global currency system (although nothing bad has come to pass yet).

 Governments controlling their own currencies are likely to continue to defy the prescriptions of the modern monetary theorists for years to come.
 And that means that expansionary increases in government debt relative to the underlying economy will continue to be a prelude to contractionary deleveraging, just as is the case with the private sector.
 All debt matters.